sidneyrod/sidneyrod/README.md

 - 🌱 I’m currently learning Java, Spring Boot, React and Typescript.

-- My hobbies: 🎵 🥁 🎸🎹  I'm a musician with a specialty in drums (love DW drums), also bass (prefered music man stingray), but I also like to play acoustic guitar (takamine is my prefered) and a little bit piano.
+- My hobbies: 🎵 🥁 🎸🎹  I'm a musician with a specialty in Drums (love DW Drums), also Bass (prefered Music Man Stingray), but I also like to play acoustic guitar (Takamine is my prefered sound) and a little bit Piano.
 I can sing a little.
-- 🎬 I love science fiction, suspense, romantic comedy, adventure and drama movies, series and travel with my wife.
-I love and have the facility to learn new things!
+🎬 I love science fiction, suspense, romantic comedy, adventure and drama movies, series and travel with my wife.

+- I love and have the facility to learn new things!

 <div>
   <a href="https://github.com/sidneyrod">